desktophero/oneops.github.io/_references/developer/pack-policy.md

 id: pack-policy
 ---

-Policies can also be specified as part of the pack definition.The policy definition needs to added to the pack .rb file.
+Policies can also be specified as part of the pack definition.
-This enables policy evaluation on all the CIs under the platform for the given pack.
+This enables policy evaluation on all CIs (components, attachments, platform variables, monitors) under the platform for a given pack.
 The violated policies can then be fixed to avoid issues further down the application lifecycle.

+The policy definitions are added to the pack ".rb" file in a given circuit.
 Following are few examples of pack based policies.

 ~~~ruby
 policy "env-profile",